ironhack-bcn-data-pt/PR03-project-web/PR03-project-web-Anna/README.md

 Main questions to be answered:

-    - What are clients saying about the best rated local curinse restaurant in Barcelona in Tripadvisor?
+    - What are clients saying about the restaurant?

     - Is Yelp having the same type of reviews that are found in TripAdvisor?

 Challenge:

-    - First analysis (Tripadvisor) is done by web Scrpaing.
+    - First analysis (Tripadvisor) is done Web Scraping
-    - Second analysis (Yelp) is done with Yelp APi.
+    - Second analysis (Yelp) is done with Yelp API

 ### Workflow